Guardforce AI Announces Closing of Underwritten Public Offering and Exercise of Full Over-Allotment Option

 About Guardforce AI Co., Ltd.

-Guardforce AI Co., Ltd. (NASDAQ: GFAI, GFAIW) is a global security solutions provider, building on its legacy secured logistic business, while expanding and transforming into an integrated AI and Robot-as-a-Service (RaaS) business.
+Guardforce AI Co., Ltd. GFAI GFAIW))) is a global security solutions provider, building on its legacy secured logistic business, while expanding and transforming into an integrated AI and Robot-as-a-Service (RaaS) business.
 With more than 40 years of professional experience and a strong customer foundation, Guardforce AI is developing RaaS solutions that improve operational efficiency, quickly establishing its presence in the Asia Pacific region, while expanding globally.
 For more information, visit www.guardforceai.com Twitter: @Guardforceai

 Forward-Looking Statements